Oh Canadaaaaa, the land I call my…COLD, I call you COLD. Canada, I underestimated your bite…

 I always knew I wanted to help others build their dreams and chase their visions- I just needed to do it for myself first.
 Two and a half years, thirty-three countries and a digital business later, I feel I’ve done that.
 Now, I can confidently step in and help someone else drive their own vision, their own brand, while aligning it with my own.

 So what does all this mean for my travels and She Goes Global?
-A home base (that currently happens to be freezing) and frequent international trips to build the brand on an international level.
+A temporary home base (that currently happens to be freezing).
 My next international trip will be next month (stay tuned for location announcement)!
-Essentially, I’m tying together my two worlds of expertise: corporate strategy with travel and international branding.
+Essentially, I’m now officially tying together my two worlds of expertise: corporate strategy with travel and international branding through consulting, coaching and advising.
 My past with my present- corporate Barbie meets nomadic travel woman.
 So far I like this new “merged persona” and am enjoying exploring a totally new place with such rich culture (and snow).

 Stay tuned for many a “I’m freezing my ass off” live update on my Instagram (like this one), and fun travel news to report soon.